RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 It is easy to pretend you are something you are not.
 Don't settle for fiction, because reality is much more interesting when it works out.

-### A fortress mentality can be useful

-The world is not actually against you, but what an amazing motivator to prove the bastards wrong.

 ### Own your failures to own the future

 When you mess up, admit it publicly; embarrass yourself publicly.
 You'll be one-step ahead of most people, who enter a phase of denial and try to explain away their mistakes or pretend they're successful along some other dimension.